Nyholm/symfony-messenger-recorder/Readme.md

 # Record messages with Symfony Messenger Component

+# This feature is supported out-of-the-box since Symfony 4.3.
+For more info check [documentation](https://symfony.com/doc/current/messenger/message-recorder.html).

 This is a substitute library before Symfony merges this feature to core.

 ## Use